grannycart/anja-n-david-wedding/README.md

 * Using theme: riggraz/no-style-please
 	* https://github.com/riggraz/no-style-please
 * A repo for wedding prep materials
+* Ceremony Script:
+	* The .md version is the canonical version.
+	* pandoc-out/ contains files output from pandoc. .docx and .tex have some very light edits to the title area.
+	* .pdf is generated from pandoc from .tex

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International